Severe Weather Statement issued for Atlantic, Camden, Cape May, Cumberland, Gloucester by NWS - News Break

 Severe Weather Statement issued for Atlantic, Camden, Cape May, Cumberland, Gloucester by NWS

-Effective: 2021-07-09 20:14:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 20:00:00 EDT Expires: 2021-07-09 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Atlantic; Camden; Cape May; Cumberland; Gloucester A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR WESTERN ATLANTIC...NORTHEASTERN CUMBERLAND...SOUTHEASTERN CAMDEN...EAST CENTRAL GLOUCESTER AND NORTHWESTERN CAPE MAY COUNTIES At 814 PM EDT, severe thunderstorms were located along a line extending from near Hammonton to near Weymouth to near Cumberland, moving east at 30 mph.
+Target Area: Atlantic; Camden; Cape May; Cumberland; Gloucester A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR WESTERN ATLANTIC...NORTHEASTERN CUMBERLAND...SOUTHEASTERN CAMDEN...SOUTHEASTERN GLOUCESTER AND NORTHWESTERN CAPE MAY COUNTIES At 800 PM EDT, severe thunderstorms were located along a line extending from Monroe Township to near Mizpah to South Vineland, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
 Wind damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Vineland, Millville, Cumberland, Hammonton, Berlin, Buena, Egg Harbor City, Weymouth, Woodbine, Estell Manor, Chesilhurst, Corbin City, Atco, Sicklerville, Belleplain Forest, Mays Landing, Elwood-Magnolia, Dorothy, Mizpah and Port Elizabeth.
-This includes Atlantic City Expressway between mile markers 12 and 38.
+Locations impacted include Vineland, Millville, Cumberland, Glassboro, Hammonton, Clayton, Berlin, Buena, Egg Harbor City, Weymouth, Woodbine, Estell Manor, Chesilhurst, Newfield, Corbin City, Sicklerville, Elwood-Magnolia, Dorothy, Atco and Victory Lakes.
+This includes Atlantic City Expressway between mile markers 12 and 41.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0